dortania/OpenCore-Install-Guide/installer-guide/mac-install.md

 Now we'll be formatting the USB to prep for both the macOS installer and OpenCore.
 We'll want to use macOS Extended (HFS+) with a GUID partition map.
 This will create two partitions: the main `MyVolume` and a second called `EFI` which is used as a boot partition where your firmware will check for boot files.

-* Note: The `EFI` partition created by deleting the volume is hidden until you mount it.
-For the tool to mount it, see [Setting up OpenCore's EFI environment](#setting-up-opencores-efi-environment)
+* Note 1: The `EFI` partition created by formatting the USB is hidden until you mount it.
+This will be mounted later when [Setting up OpenCore's EFI environment](#setting-up-opencores-efi-environment)
 * Note 2: By default, Disk Utility only shows partitions – press Cmd/Win+2 to show all devices (alternatively you can press the View button)
 * Note 3: Users following "Legacy macOS: Online Method" section can skip to [Setting up OpenCore's EFI environment](#setting-up-opencores-efi-environment)